sfeakes/homebridge-aqualinkd/README.md

 Removing devices
     "excludedDevices": ["Temperature/Spa", "Temperature/Pool", "Temperature/Air", "SWG/Percent_f"]
 ```
 The above list are sort of duplicates.
-They just the sensors and the values of those sensors are also shown in the equivelent thermostats.  ie :-
+They are the sensors and the values that are also shown in the equivelent thermostats.  ie :-
 * "Temperature of Pool" is also shown in "Pool Heater Thermostat".
 * "Temperature of Spa" is also shown in "Spa Heater Thermostat".
 * "Temperature of Air" is also shown in "Freeze Protect Thermostat"